Evolutionary quality

-Cloud migration sounds like technology, but it is largely a question of organization.
-Why monoliths, DBAs and silos often slow things down more than the infrastructure.
+Cloud migration sounds like technology but is largely a question of organization instead.
+Monoliths, DBAs and silos slow things down most.

 Finding 80% of errors in 1% of the time: How test impact analysis and test gap analysis are fundamentally changing testing.